Read all the best facts about the second planet from the Sun in our guide to Venus

 Venus is closer to the Sun, so we might expect it to be warmer and cloudier.
 Certainly, the face that Venus presents to an observer using even a modest telescope is shrouded permanently in a thick layer of almost featureless cloud.

-Read more about Venus:
+Read more guides and facts about planet Venus:

 For centuries, people wondered what lay below: seas, deserts, moist steamy jungles, or perhaps all of these.